Forum reinforces US-Japan acquisition cooperation efforts

 |0

-This work, Forum reinforces US-Japan acquisition cooperation efforts [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Forum reinforces US-Japan acquisition cooperation efforts, by Elizabeth Szoke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.